-The Best Affordable Things To Do in Chiang Mai, Thailand
+The Best Cheap Tours and Things To Do in Chiang Mai, Thailand

 Chiang Mai is a city in mountainous northern Thailand.
 Founded in 1296, it was capital of the independent Lanna Kingdom until 1558.
 Its Old City area still retains ruins of walls and moats from its history as a cultural and religious center.
 It's also home to hundreds of elaborate Buddhist temples, including 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang, adorned with carved serpents.
 Thailand's northern capital is an escape from the whirlwind pace of life of its southern rival.
 Despite the constant arrival of planes and trains full of sightseers, the city is still blissfully calm and laid-back.
 This is a place to relax after the chaos of Bangkok and recharge your batteries with fabulous food and leisurely wandering.
 If you don't want to participate in the vast array of activities on offer, just stroll around the backstreets, and discover a city that is still firmly Thai in its aspect, atmosphere, and attitude.
 A sprawling modern city has grown up around ancient Chiang Mai, ringed by a tangle of superhighways, but if you drive in a straight line in any direction, you'll soon find yourself in the lush green countryside of northern Thailand.
 A short ride by motorcycle or chartered rot daang ('red truck') will deliver you to pristine rainforest reserves, churning waterfalls, serene forest wat, bubbling hot springs and peaceful country villages - as well as a host of adventure camps, elephant sanctuaries and souvenir markets.
 With so much to see and do, Chiang Mai is a great place to experience, and there are several options for exciting activities and tours in or near the city.